vuestorefront/storefront-api/README.md

 - `src/api/extensions/{your-custom-extension}/package.json`
 - `src/platforms/{your-custom-platform}/package.json`

-Executing `docker exec -it vue-storefrontapiapp_1 yarn install` will also download your custom modules dependencies.

 NOTE: `npm` users will still have to install the dependencies individually in their modules.

 ## Self signed certificates